Notice - ONTARIO SECURITIES COMMISSION and CLAIRE AMANDA DRAGE, File No. 2025-14

 News provided byOntario Securities Commission

 TORONTO, Dec.
-17, 2025 /CNW/ - The Tribunal issued a Notice of Hearing for a hearing to consider whether it is in the public interest to approve a Settlement Agreement entered into by the Ontario Securities Commission and Claire Amanda Drage in the above-named matter.
+19, 2025 /CNW/ - Following a hearing held today, the Tribunal issued an Order in the above-named matter approving the Settlement Agreement reached between the Ontario Securities Commission and Claire Amanda Drage in the above-named matter.

-A copy of the Notice of Hearing dated December 17, 2025, and the Application for Enforcement Proceeding dated December 15, 2025 are available at capitalmarketstribunal.ca.
+A copy of the Order dated December 19, 2025, and the Settlement Agreement dated December 16, 2025, are available at capitalmarketstribunal.ca.

 Registrar, Governance & Tribunal Secretariat